nevyn/CoreDragon/README.md

 After WWDC 2015, when split-screen multitasking was introduced, I started working on inter-app drag'n'drop.
 [Here's what it looked like on 20150831](https://lookback.io/watch/gFRLes3mS5CWRYqNN), and [further progress on 20151129](https://www.youtube.com/watch?v=sCm0F4UrXJg).

-Inter-app drag'n'drop was released beginning of 2016, with a [demo movie on Lookback](https://lookback.io/watch/WfaXvq8vgWGPNYmxJ).
+Inter-app drag'n'drop was released beginning of 2016, with a [demo movie on YouTube](https://www.youtube.com/watch?v=AQ7B2x-LHnQ) (moved over from [lookback](https://lookback.io/watch/WfaXvq8vgWGPNYmxJ)).